 Schools Plus helps young people to achieve their academic potential by placing university students into local schools and colleges to tutor in lessons and lead extra-curricular clubs.
+Applications OPEN NOW - Deadline 29th January 2023!

 Southampton schools and colleges

 Schools Plus is a national Student Hubs programme and has been running in Southampton since 2012.
-It aims to tackle educational disadvantage by sending students in to local schools to tutor in teacher-led lessons, or tutor in student-led breakfast/lunch/after school clubs for children in curriculum or non-curriculum areas.
+It aims to tackle educational disadvantage by sending students into local schools to tutor in teacher-led lessons, or tutor in student-led breakfast/lunch/after school clubs for children in curriculum or non-curriculum areas.

 Communication, teamwork, leadership, adaptability, time management, safeguarding, school liaison, behaviour management, tutoring, academic support, pastoral support and working with external staff are all skills you will gain by taking part in Schools Plus.
 This volunteering opportunity is excellent for anyone who wants experience working in schools and with young people, or is exploring a career in education/youth work.

 The Coordinator and staff team will be leading on your selection workshop, initial training and additional training provision (behaviour management, routes into education etc) throughout your placement, as well as any issues with your school placements.
-The staff team will be in touch with you during your placement to get mid-year and end of year feedback, which is required from all volunteers.
+The staff team will also be in touch with you during your placement to get mid-year and end of year feedback, which is required from all volunteers.

 Schools Plus is committed to being an inclusive programme, and encourages all students to get involved.
 We can make reasonable adjustments to application processes, selection workshops, training sessions, your volunteering placement, and other activities on a case-by-case basis.
-We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Sophie at firstname.lastname@example.org and let us know how we can make the activity more accessible.
+We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Sapthi at email@example.com and let us know how we can make the activity more accessible.

 We reimburse all Southampton Hub volunteers' travel expenses, including bus and car travel, throughout the project.
+We also cover the cost of your Enhanced DBS check which must be completed and valid in order for you to start volunteering.

 Volunteering for Southampton Hub is social and you'll have the chance to meet many like-minded people, but why not ask a friend to sign up with you too?